 Learning can happen anywhere, even your own backyard.
 By planting and harvesting a vegetable garden, you will boost your kids’ science and math skills.
 This also provides an opportunity for you to teach them about nutrition and healthy eating.
 You can pick the seeds together and look up how the plants should be cared for.
 Then, when the time comes, you can cook a family meal.

-Visit The Local Library
+Visit The Local Library or Book Store

-Write About The Adventures
+Write About Adventures

 Free-form writing can help a child to develop their thought processes, build vocabulary, and articulate how they feel.
 For this reason, you should give your little ones a diary each to write in.
 With this, they can document their adventures over the summer, including the places they went, people they met, and new things that they learned.
 This will also be a lovely keepsake for them.